pion/stun/README.md

 Additional attributes are unlikely to be implemented in scope of stun package, the only exception is constants for attribute or message types.

-# RFC 3489 notes
-RFC 5389 obsoletes RFC 3489, so implementation was ignored by purpose, however, RFC 3489 can be easily implemented as separate package.

 # Requirements
 Go 1.12 is currently supported and tested in CI.